joanisc/loyaltyCardsOpen/README.md

 # loyaltyCardsOpen

+**The linux app to empty your pockets of cards.**

 Linux App to save and view all your loyalty cards and any kind of card.
 Ready to use with a Linux Phone.

-A linux app to empty your pockets of cards.
+## Install on Debian/Mobian

+Use the deb package from [here](https://github.com/joanisc/loyaltyCardsOpen/releases) Then you can run using the icon as any other app.

-## Install
+## Install on any distro with the installation script (Method 1)

 1. Clone or download this repository
-1. Open a terminal to the repository folder
+1. Open a terminal to the path where the repository folder is located
+1. Install dependencies according to your distro, if necessary.
+1. Make install.sh executable ``` chmod +x install.sh ```
-1. Run install.sh the install loyaltCardsOpen to .local/share/loyaltyCards and creat a desktop file.
+1. Execute to install the app ``` install.sh ``` =>The script will install loyaltCardsOpen to .local/share/loyaltyCards and create a .desktop file icon for the user.
+1. To execute the app, find the new created icon on your apps or from terminal
+> python3 ~/.local/share/loyaltyCards/loyaltyCards.py

+## Execute without installing (Method 2)

+1. Clone or download this repository
+1. Open a terminal to the path where the repository folder is located
+1. Install dependencies according to your distro, if necessary.
+1. To execute the app
+> python3 loyaltyCards.py

 ## Dependencies:

+> python3

+> sqlite

+> python3-pip

 > pip3 install python-barcode

-## Install on Debian/Mobian

-Use the deb package from [here](https://github.com/joanisc/loyaltyCardsOpen/releases) - Alpha stage (Needs to be improved) Then you can run using the icon as any other app.

-## Run the app:

-> python3 ~/.local/share/loyaltyCards/loyaltyCards.py

-or using GUI

-Right click over: loyaltyCards.sh
-Open with: Run program
-Then just double click over loyaltyCards.sh

 ### Screenshots: